Irina-Nazarova/Service_for_upload_images/README.md

 # Service_for_upload_images

  Service_for_upload_images - a service that allows you to download images from a user's computer, or from a link, and then resize them.
-The project can be deployed using docker-compose.
+The project can be deployed using docker-compose.(test task)

 ![](schema/schema.PNG)